ethz-asl/object_keypoints/README.md

 ```
 What this means, is that there will first be a keypoint of the first type and then three keypoints of the next type.
 Save this file for later.

+- *Image Labeler Plus* can be launched using `python3 scripts/label_qt.py <path-to-dataset-folder>`.
+In contrast to *StereoLabel*, the tool can be run without a GPU requirement.
-StereoLabel can be launched with `python3 scripts/label.py <path-to-dataset-folder>`.
+- *StereoLabel* can be launched with `python3 scripts/label.py <path-to-dataset-folder>`.

 To label keypoints, click on the keypoints in the same order in each image.
 Make sure to label the points consistent with the keypoint configuration that you defined, so that the keypoints end up on the right heatmaps downstream.

 If you have multiple objects in the scene, it is important that you annotate one object at the time, sticking to the keypoint order, as the tool makes the assumption that one object's keypoints follow each other.
 The amount of keypoints you label should equal the amount of objects times the total number of keypoints per object.

 Once you have labeled an equal number of points on the left and right image, points will be backprojected, so that you can make sure that everything is correctly configured and that you didn't accidentally label the points in the wrong order.
 The points are saved at the same time to a file `keypoints.json` in each scene's directory.

+#### StereoLabel usage guide

 Here are some keyboard actions the tool supports:
 - Press `a` to change the left frame with a random frame from the current sequence.